Delayed Momentum Aggregation: Communication-efficient Byzantine-robust Federated Learning with Partial Participation: Conclusion

 \section{Conclusion}

-We proposed \emph{delayed momentum aggregation}, a novel principle where servers aggregate fresh gradients from participating clients with the most recently received momentum from non-participating clients.
-Our \algname{D-Byz-SGDM} optimizer achieves Byzantine-robustness under partial participation with tight convergence guarantees that match the fundamental lower bounds we establish for heterogeneous client sampling.
-Experiments validated our theoretical findings, showing the consistent improvements over existing methods across various attacks and data distributions.
+We introduced the \emph{delayed momentum aggregation} principle, in which the server aggregates parameters from sampled clients along with the most recently received parameters from non-sampled clients, ensuring that Byzantine clients never form a majority in any aggregation round.
+We instantiated this principle in \algname{DeMoA}, a simple algorithm with no additional communication overhead, and provided convergence guarantees matching the fundamental lower bounds for full participation.
+Under overparametrization, the non-vanishing error caused by Byzantine clients and heterogeneity disappears entirely.
+Experiments on ResNet-18/CIFAR-10 demonstrated that \algname{DeMoA} maintains stable training even with partial participation, whereas existing methods diverge under Byzantine attacks.
 The delayed momentum aggregation principle opens promising avenues for extension to other client selection schemes~\citep{fraboni2022general,cho2020client, fraboni2021icml,li2020federated,chen2020optimal} beyond Bernoulli sampling.